-Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers.-Picayune pedlars are not allowed to enter the premises, and

-Picayune pedlars are not allowed to enter the premises, and no pocket money is required.
+Extra charges and needless expenses are strictly prohibited-necessary purchases are made by the teachers.-Picayune pedlars are not allowed to enter the premises, and no pocket money is required.
 Oxford is situated on the healthy hills of Granville, 12 miles from the Raleigh and Gaston Railroad, and is connected with Henderson Station by a line of daily stages.

 The scholastic year is divided into two sessions.
 The first opens on the first Monday in July and closes on the last Thursday in November.
-The second opens on the first Monday in January and closes with the annual commencement on the last Thursday is May ment on the last Thursday in May.
-Students are received for one or more sessions.
-Correct pondents will direct their favors to MILLS & CO., Oxford, N. C.
+The second opens on the first Monday in January and closes with the annual commencement on the last Thursday in May.
+Students are received for one of pondents will direct their favors to MILLS & CO., Oxford, N. C. 3-tf.

-SPRING TRADE.
-N. F. RIVES & CO.
+DR. N. F. RIVES.